LightJason/lightjason.github.io/content/tutorials/actions.md

 ### Object-Actions - Internal Actions

 Object actions are methods inside the agent class or super classes of the agent class.
-LightJason can read all class methods (not static or abstract methods) and create the actions on-fly.
+LightJason can read all class methods (not static or abstract methods) and create the actions on-the-fly.
 With black- and white-listing you can define a very detailed action generation.
 The visibility of a method can be public, private or protected.
 For the usage there exist three types of annotations:

 * method annotation ```@IAgentActionName``` for defining action name